Launching a scenario¶

 The dataset change triggers do not read the data, only the dataset’s settings, and in the case of datasets based on files, the files’ size and last modified date.
 These triggers will thus not see changes on a SQL dataset, for example on a SQL table not managed by DSS.
 For these cases, a SQL query change trigger is needed.

-add a SQL query change trigger
+add a Trigger on SQL query change

 write a query that will return a value which changes when the data changes.
 For example, a row count, or the maximum of some column in the dataset’s table.